-The Trust's vision and aims and scheme of delegation have been updated along with key policies operational at Trust and school level.
+The Trusts vision and aims and scheme of delegation have been reviewed and updated along with key policies operational at Trust and school level.

-The trust arranged training for the academy governing bodies on the role of a governor in the academy sector.
+The trust arranged training for the academy governing bodies on the role of a governor during an Ofsted inspection.
+The chair of governors' forum is led by the chair of the board and has included sharing information on governors monitoring in schools.

-Although performance data has been adversely affected by the Covid pandemic information for each academy has been shared with directors termly along with moderation information where appropriate.
+Although performance data has been adversely affected by the Covid pandemic information for each academy has been shared with directors' half termly along with moderation and monitoring information where appropriate.
 This has ensured the directors are fully informed about the standards and achievement at each of the academies.

 Monthly financial accounts have been shared with directors ensuring they are fully informed about the financial position of each academy and the Trust.
-This has been a challenging year financially for trusts due to the impact of Covid but the directors are happy with the way the finances have been managed and the trust remains financially viable.
+This has been a challenging year financially for trusts but the directors are happy with the way the finances have been managed and the trust remains financially viable.